Windows 11 Phone Link Stuck on Pair Devices (QR Code)

 1. Windows 11/10: Go to Settings > Apps > Apps & features / Installed apps.Settings Installed Apps Windows 11

-2. Scroll down the list to find the “Your Phone” or “Phone Link” app.
-Click on it, then select Advanced options.Windows 11 Phone Link Stuck on QR Code
+2. Find the “Your Phone” or “Phone Link” app, click on it, then choose Advanced options.Windows 11 Phone Link Stuck on QR Code

-3. In the new window, scroll down to find the Reset button and click on it.Reset Phone Link app in Windows 11
+3. Scroll down to the Reset button and click it.Reset Phone Link app in Windows 11

 Re-setup the “Phone Link” app